 How is all this allowed?
 To put things into perspective for you, here’s a few noteworthy facts on store-bought beauty products:

-• It is also better for the environment to make your own homemade scrubs and lotions.
+- It is also better for the environment to make your own homemade scrubs and lotions.
 Petroleum-based oils are made from unsustainable fossil fuel.
-Also, the plastic packaging is a huge waste; think of all those plastic jars and bottles that later need to be disposed of, many of which are not recycled by customers.
+Also, the plastic packaging is a huge waste.
+Think of all those plastic jars and bottles that later need to be disposed of, many of which are not recycled by customers.

-The 13 Best Ingredients for Natural Skin Care
+Best Skin Care Ingredients

 Start making over your beauty routine by trying these 13 natural skin care products: